Site icon Our Breathing Planet

 Golden Jackal Physical Description

-Females of the Golden Jackal, though, generally reach a body length that equals about 27 – 29 in (69 – 73 cm).
-Their weight also remains slightly less, averaging 15 – 24 lb (6.8 – 10.9 kg).
+Females of the Golden Jackal, however, generally reach a body length that equals about 27 – 29 in (69 – 73 cm).
+Their weight also remains slightly less, averaging approximately 15 – 24 lb (6.8 – 10.9 kg).
 Despite these differences, they attain the same average height at the shoulder, though.

 Source: https://bit.ly/41j8HbC Photo: Cloudtail the Snow Leopard CCL: https://bit.ly/3mD5zZs